JAlcocerT/JAlcocerT/content/blog/outro-whatayear2025.md

 Web templates (SSG'ed) connected to CMS's.

+And been able to **create CTA's** and clear value proposition statements.

+Because, time is money.

+And you are loosing both without a proper website.

 Because Selfhosting Static Generated Sites, is not a secret anymore:

 {{< cards cols="1" >}}